zhigangluo/tensorflow-upstream/ROCm.md

 No OpenCL support will be enabled for TensorFlow
 Do you wish to build TensorFlow with CUDA support? [y/N] n No CUDA support will be enabled for TensorFlow
-Do you wish to build TensorFlow with ROCM support? [y/N] y CUDA support will be enabled for TensorFlow
+Do you wish to build TensorFlow with ROCm support? [y/N] y CUDA support will be enabled for TensorFlow
 Do you wish to build TensorFlow with MPI support? [y/N] n MPI support will not be enabled for TensorFlow